carafelix/qubic/README.md

 ### Disclaimers
 - Urges a code refactor
 - I want to eventually re-take this project back and implement a second more optimal algorithm.
+- project on stand-by until further notice

+### to-do
 - On top of the 2D stacked planes I want to render a Three.js Cube representation of the board, for it to be really a 3D game.

-### to-do
-- add a log of moves, so the game can be replayed, add also a function that display a board with marking spots as black and white with numbers for easily reading sequences
-- hooking up a web interface should be easy.
-Display the floors and make every square clickable with a game.playerInTurn.play() function, the turnHandler should do the rest
 - make a log control to display only the X amount of moves per page, and and let you see the past state